 #6 — Spider Wood

-Spider wood is another driftwood type used in the aquarium hobby that has a lot of extensions giving it a tree-like appearance.
+Spider wood (see product) is another driftwood type used in the aquarium hobby that has a lot of extensions giving it a tree-like appearance.
 It is often used to attach plants and form branches almost akin to bonsai or manzanita.

 Usually, spider wood differs from other woods in that it is dried out to be lightweight for shipping purposes, though this also means it will not sink immediately and will require you to weigh it down for about a week until it is fully saturated.